Real-World Adversarial Attacks on RF-Based Drone Detectors

-This work presents the first physical adversarial attack against image based RF drone detectors by learning CUAPs in the I/Q domain, enabling OTA implementation.
-Our evaluation highlights the attack's selective suppression of target class detection with minimal impact on the detection of non-target classes and strong cross-architecture transfer.
-Our findings reveal fundamental vulnerabilities in existing detection systems and suggest the need for robust defenses for deployed RF based OD models.
+This work presents the first physical adversarial attack against image-based RF drone detectors by learning CUAPs in the I/Q domain, enabling OTA implementation.
+Our evaluation demonstrates selective suppression of the target class with minimal impact on non-target classes and strong cross-architecture transfer.
+These proof-of-concept results, limited to an office environment, idle-on drones, and fixed distances, reveal fundamental vulnerabilities in RF-based detection systems and motivate robust defenses such as adversarial training and RF anomaly detection.